Day 1 – USA to Melbourne

 At the end of the day all participants will receive a certificate of thanks for helping wildlife, and an opportunity to stay in touch with each of the Koalas seen on the day.
 The tour is vehicle-based, with short walks during the day; includes a substantial picnic lunch and pick up/drop off to Melbourne city between 5 and 6pm.
 NOTE:this itinerary is an indication only, due to conditions on the day it can change slightly to maximize wildlife viewing opportunities.Starting Accommodation:

-Today you will be transferred to the airport for your flight to the heart of Australia’s outback, Uluru.Uluru Sunset tour
+Today you will be transferred to the airport for your flight to Adelaide.InterContinental Adelaide

-Departing your accommodation at Yulara resort, today's excursion will travel through the landscape to the entrance of Uluru Kata Tjuta National Park.
+You will arrive at the entrance of Uluru Kata Tjuta National Park.
 From this point, it is only a matter of minutes before the spectre of Uluru rises from the sand dunes to demonstrate its enormity and presence - our first stop allows you a photographic opportunity of this amazing icon.
-With Uluru looming in front, walk with your guide to a place of tranquillity at the base.
+With Uluru looming in front, walk with your guide to a place of tranquility at the base.
 The closer you wander, the more you surrender to the realization of the sheer size of this monolith.

 As you drive around the base, your guide takes you to the entrance of Mutitjulu Waterhole, a semi-permanent watercourse nestled in the contours of Uluru.
 Here, learn the Creation stories of Liru (poisonous snake) and Kuniya (python) and their battle for control of Uluru as well as a number of other stories associated with other prominent Tjukurpa (Dreaming) stories.
 See the rock art of the ancients and learn how Uluru was, and still is, a significant location for teaching young Aboriginal people.
 We then adjourn to the Talinguru Nyakunytjaku viewing area where you will observe an uninterrupted view of Uluru with Kata Tjuta in the background.Starting Accommodation:

-Travel through the landscape to the entrance of Uluru Kata Tjuta National Park.
-From there is it a 25 mile journey through the desert landscape to the mighty rock formation.
-On arrival at the viewing area you will walk to the best vantage point to see the 36 domes that comprise this amazing icon.
-You will then make our way to the western side of Kata Tjuta where you journey between the domes for a walk up Walpa Gorge, named for the wind (Walpa) that whistles between the massive domes.
-As you stroll between these mighty conglomerate rock walls your guide explains how the environment and the geology has evolved over millions of years.
-This is an afternoon tour of approximately 3.5 hours.Bush Tucker Tour
+today's excursion will travel through the landscape to the entrance of Uluru Kata Tjuta National Park.
+From there, it is a 40km journey through the desert landscape to the mighty rock formation.
+On arrival at the viewing area, you walk to the best vantage point to see the 36 domes that comprise this spiritual place while watching the sun's morning glow as the desert comes alive.
+Your guide will lead you to the western side of Kata Tjuta where you will have the opportunity to relax and enjoy a picnic breakfast.

-Day 8 – Uluru (Ayers Rock) to Cairns
+Day 13 – Uluru (Ayers Rock) to Port DouglasPort Douglas Peninsula Boutique Hotel

 Experience the regions rich Aboriginal history and culture on this exclusive day tour adventure.
 Travel along one of Australia's most scenic coastal drives as you head north of Port Douglas to Cooya Beach (Kuku Kuku).
 This special place is a traditional fishing ground of the Kuku Yalanji people.
 There are three diverse ecosystems - beach, mangroves and coastal reef.
 Here one of the Kubirri Warra brothers of Kuku Yalanji Cultural Habitat Tours will teach you how to throw a spear and other Aboriginal hunting techniques.
 Walk with the brothers on their traditional lands as they demonstrate how to track and hunt for fish, mud crabs, and mussels.
 Learn about bush tucker and medicines before enjoying home-made damper and the catch of the day.